sscharlott/calm_runbooks/optionallabs/blueprint.rst

    .. figure:: images/fetchToken.png

-   Reviewing the script you can see the package will fetch the content of a file on the Endpoint and store it in our MYVAR Variable
+   Reviewing the script you can see the package will fetch the content of a file on the Endpoint and store it in our MYVAR Variable.
+   Click **Save**.